Life Size Gundam Statue

-First of all, for those of you who didn't know: Gundam is a very famous Japanese animation series ever since it began in 1979, which features giant "mech(a)" robots.
+First of all, for those who might not know: Gundam is a very famous Japanese animation series ever since it began in 1979, which features giant "mech(a)" robots.
 Along with Macross and Evangelion, it is the most representative and successful of the genre.

-To celebrate the series' 30 years, its publisher Sunrise built a robot to scale (59 feet!) and placed it on the artificial island of Odaiba.
-The giant Gundam has proudly protected Tokyo for a few months during the summer of 2009.
-As a temporary attraction, the robot was dismantled in September of that year.
-Given the incredible success he had met, it was decided to rebuild it in Shizuoka, between July 2010 and January 2011.
+To celebrate the series' 30th anniversary, Gundam’s publisher Sunrise built a robot to scale (59 feet!) and placed it on the artificial island of Odaiba.
+The model RX-78-2 has proudly protected Tokyo over a few months during summer 2009.
+As it was a temporary attraction, the robot was dismantled in September the same year.
+Given the incredible success it had met, it was decided to rebuild it in Shizuoka, between July 2010 and January 2011.

-Under public pressure, the statue made a final comeback, this time ever lasting, in April 2012.
-It's now back on Odaiba, in the big shopping center DiverCity's Tokyo Plaza opened for the occasion, as a symbol of its representatives: Gundam Front Tokyo, half amusement park, half goods shop.
-Note the pun on "Diver City" which is written ダイバーシティ in Japanese, which is a homophone of 台场 island.
+Under public pressure, the statue finally came back for the long term, in April 2012.
+It was built again in Odaiba, on Tokyo Plaza in the big DiverCity shopping center that was inaugurated for the occasion, as a symbol of its representatives: Gundam Front Tokyo, half amusement park, half goodies shop.
+Note the pun on "Diver City" written ダイバーシティ (daiba shiti) in Japanese, playing on the homophony of 台場 (daiba), the island’s name.

-It's now possible to admire the giant Gundam mecha at any time, as an almost surreal and very impressive vision that reminds us once again that Japan is definitely not a country like any other!
+It's therefore possible to admire the giant Gundam mecha at any time, as an almost surreal and very impressive vision that reminds us once again that Japan is definitely a country like no other!

 RX-78: a moving version in Yokohama since 2020

 In November 2018, it was announced that another model will be placed in Yamashita, Yokohama from summer 2020 and for a year.